digitoimistodude/devpackages/README.md

 **Please note:** Currently this repo is bundled with [WordPress starter theme air](https://github.com/digitoimistodude/air) and [dudestack](https://github.com/digitoimistodude/dudestack) with automated scripts, but you can use devpackages as stand-alone as well like this:

-1. Clone this repository to your project folder with `mkdir -p ~/Projects && git clone https://github.com/digitoimistodude/devpackages.git ~/Projects`
+1. Clone this repo and add files to your project folder, edit them according to your project
-2. `npm-check-updates -u` (if you don't have `npm-check-updates` installed, run `sudo npm install -g npm-check-updates`)
+2. Update packages: `npm-check-updates -u` (if you don't have `npm-check-updates` installed, run `sudo npm install -g npm-check-updates`)
-3. `npm update`
+3. Proceed with the updates: `npm update`
-4. `bower install`
-5. `gulp watch` and have fun!
+4. Run `gulp watch` and have fun!

 ## Known issues